Su-mia/AIFest_leaderboard/README.md

-# TrainIt global leaderboard
+# ai fest global leaderboard
-This is the global leaderboard for the TrainIt datathon.
+This is the global leaderboard for the ai fest datathon.

 ---